Nautra, regenerative community is in existence to help build and help people live up to their full

 Forested areas will be well managed using such practices as: tree harvesting for lumber and poles, decomposing logs for horticulture and mushroom cultivation, transplanting of smaller trees to be removed, silviculture for healthy tree growth, cultivation for coppicing of select tree species, planting of food forest areas, and planting of deciduous trees for summer shading, planting of coniferous trees for weather protection and future harvesting, and planting of vegetation for erosion and flood control.

 Small-scale agriculture will be a main focus for the community providing most of the food consumption needs for the residents.
-Fruits, berries, and vegetables will be grown in abundance using the regenerative principles with no petrochemical pesticides or herbicides needed.
+Fruits, berries, and vegetables will be grown in abundance using the permaculture principles with no petrochemical pesticides or herbicides needed.
 Food needs will be met throughout the year using such methods as: growing out of season in year-round heated greenhouses and using other season extenders like hoop tunnels, unheated greenhouses, and cold frames.
 Food preservation will also be practiced using such methods as: cold room storage, freezing, dehydrating, and canning to insure abundant food stores throughout the winter months.
 Seed saving will be practiced to insure a supply of quality, non-gmo seeds for healthy food production.
 Beekeeping will be done in the community for honey production to be used on it’s own or in other honey-based food products, as well as products made from beeswax.
 Small-scale livestock will also be kept for eggs, meat, and dairy needs.
 Healthy soil will be produced and maintained in such ways as: screening topsoil from excavated job sites for use in gardens, aerobic and anaerobic composting methods, and the production of biochar.

 Many products will be produced and sold through the community store including: food products, transplants, craft items, natural cleaning products and natural personal care products.
 The store will also serve to balance surpluses and shortages of products consumed by residents.
 Other locally produced natural products in demand by residents will be sold through the store to satisfy the needs of the community.
 The store will also be a means of income that will help support financial needs of the co-op.